search ]

 Again – domain names like www.rumble.com and any other site address are only for convenience since they are easier to remember.

 If we go into a bit more detail, computers called root servers are responsible for storing IP addresses for each top-level domain.
-When we request a certain site, the same root server first processes the information in order to understand the next step in the lookup process.
+When we request a certain site, the same root server first processes the information in order to understand the next step in the DNS lookup process.

 Then, the domain name is passed to the Domain Name Resolver (DNR) located at the ISP to identify the correct IP address, and finally, this information is sent back to the device that initiated the request.